Irvine & Co, along with William Gray & Co, helped make West Hartlepool a major centre for British shipbuilding.

 In 1970 the firm had a fleet of just over 100, and a tonnage of just over one million.
 The firm employed 9,500 people in the United Kingdom.

-Furness Withy had 50 ships of one million tonnes when it was acquired by Orient Overseas Container (Holdings) of Hong Kong for nearly £97 million in 1980.
+Furness Withy had 50 ships of one million tonnes and was the third largest merchant shipping group in Britain by 1980.
+That year the business was acquired by Orient Overseas Container (Holdings) of Hong Kong for nearly £112.5 million.

 Furness Withy was sold to Oetker Group, its present owner, in 1990.